11 Jul 2011 by Simon Greaves

 DEVICES - Devices that use the interrupt vector.
 If the interrupt vector is not enabled name is in < > brackets.

 The following counters and statistics assume a basic understanding of memory management in a virtualised environment.
-Check out my Understanding virtual machine memory guide for a brief overview of memory management.
+Check out my Understanding virtual machine memory guide for a brief overview of memory management and my virtual machine memory guide.

 PMEB(MB) - Machine memory statistics.